 - S1.
-Select, adapt and apply appropriate mathematical and statistical techniques to problems, and critically evaluate and interpret the results (M). - S2.
+Select, adapt and apply appropriate mathematical and statistical techniques to problems, including in new or unfamiliar environments, and critically evaluate and interpret the results (M). - S2.
 Use professional statistical and mathematical software packages, and apply them to a range of problems. - S3.
 Construct mathematical arguments, identifying assumptions and conclusions (M). - S4.
 Formulate, analyse and present numerical information (M). - S5.
-Present arguments and conclusions accurately and clearly (M). - S6.
+Present complex arguments and conclusions accurately and clearly (M). - S6.
 Communicate effectively by report and presentation. - S7.
 Demonstrate a high level of IT competency and numeracy (M). - S8.
 Work effectively as part of a team, and work and learn independently (M). - (M) indicates that the outcome has been mapped to the Mathematics, Statistics and Operational Research benchmark standards.
-The Mathematics, Statistics and Operational Research benchmark standards provide a national framework for describing the content and standards of a Bachelor's degree with honours in mathematics based disciplines.
+The Mathematics, Statistics and Operational Research benchmark standards provide a national framework for describing the content and standards of bachelor's degrees and integrated master's degree with honours in mathematics based disciplines.